ngoanh2n/selenide-junit5-allure-example/README.md

 #### **Filter Tests**
 You can filter tests by using option `--tests`<br/>
 Giving values can be `TestPackage`, `TestClass`, `TestMethod`
-> `./gradlew clean test -Dselenide.browser=firefox --tests ExampleTest.homePageTest allureReport`
+> `./gradlew clean test -Dselenide.browser=firefox --tests ExampleTest.passedTest allureReport`

 ### **Allure Report**
 <em>`Note`: If your test command contains task `allureReport`, when tests finished you can see below message in terminal likes.</em>